-- □ Open the Basic Settings > External Memory dialog. - □ Mark the checkbox in the Backup config when saving column in order to enable the device to automatically save a copy in the external memory during the saving process. - □ To deactivate the function, unmark the checkbox in the Backup config when saving column. - \Box Save the changes temporarily.
-To do this, click the \checkmark button.
+Open the Basic Settings &gt; External Memory dialog.
+Mark the checkbox in the Backup config when saving column in order to enable the device to automatically save a copy in the external memory during the saving process.
+To deactivate the function, unmark the checkbox in the Backup config when saving column $\square$ Save the changes temporarily.
+To do this, click the $\checkmark$ button. enable configure To change to the Privileged EXEC mode.
+To change to the Configuration mode. config envm config-save usb To enable the function.
+When you save a configuration profile, the device saves a copy in the external memory. usb = External USB memory save To save the settings in the non-volatile memory (nvm) in the "selected" configuration profile.

-'''

-enable

-To change to the Privileged EXEC mode.

-configure

-To change to the Configuration mode.

-To enable the function.

-config envm config-save sd

-config envm config-save usb

-When you save a configuration profile, the device

-saves a copy in the external memory.

-sd = External SD memory

-usb = External USB memory

-no config envm config-save sd

-To disable the function.

-no config envm config-save usb

-The device does not save a copy in the external

-memory.

-sd = External SD memory

-usb = External USB memory

-To save the settings in the non-volatile memory

-save

-(nvm) in the "selected" configuration profile.

-'''